 Fruits and vegetables are an important part of a healthy diet.
 Your local markets carry a wide variety of nutritious fresh fruits and vegetables.
 However, harmful bacteria that may be in the soil or water where produce grows can come in contact with fruits and vegetables and contaminate them.
 Fresh produce may also become contaminated after it is harvested, such as during storage or preparation.

 Eating contaminated produce can lead to foodborne illness, often called “food poisoning.”
+Recent Food and Drug Administration regulations for produce help reduce the risk of illness-causing contamination but they do not eliminate it entirely.
 So as you enjoy fresh produce, follow these safe handling tips to help protect you and your family.